RedSunAtNight/muon_timer/README.md

 1. Install kernel module build tools.
 1. Run 'make' in the BBB_Kernel_Driver subdirectory to build the kernel module
-1. Manual install as root via 'insmod muon_timer.ko'.
+1. Manually load as root via 'insmod muon_timer.ko'.
 Check the code comments for load time options (debug, pin remappings, etc); this part can, of course, be automated at boot time depending on your distribution.

-Eventually, we will have (full) udev support and (hopefully) better installation support, since we need that anyway.
-At this time, because of the lack of correct udev support, permissions are looser than one might strictly prefer.
+Eventually, we will have (full) udev support and (hopefully) better installation support, since we need that ourselves anyway.
+At this time, because of the lack of udev support for user and group ownership of sysfs nodes, permissions are looser than one might strictly prefer.
 But, as long as it 'works' well enough for our project, installation will likely never be terribly polished.

-## Tests
+## Tests and examples

-The test_muon_timer.py code performs tests of the driver.
+There are a number of test and example programs in the `tests` and `examples` directories.
 If the driver is loaded with the 'debug=1' option, significant additional information on the operation of the driver will be output to the kernel log.

 ## Contributors